jhoward1994/strapi-issue-22162/README.md

 ## Passing Test Case

-- Undo what you did in the Failing Test Case
+- Undo what you did in the Failing Test Case (make sure the app is still not installing the plugin locally)

 - Install the plugin from NPM `npm install @jhoward1994/test-plugin-issue-22162`
 - Run all test cases above.